Pylons/pyramid/docs/glossary.rst

   URL dispatch
     An alternative to graph traversal as a mechanism for locating a :term:`context` for a :term:`view`.
-When you use a :term:`route` in your :mod:`repoze.bfg` application via a ``<route>`` :term:`ZCML declaration` in ZCML, you are using URL dispatch.
+When you use a :term:`route` in your :mod:`repoze.bfg` application via a :term:`route configuration`, you are using URL dispatch.
 See the :ref:`urldispatch_chapter` for more information.
   Context
-    An object in the system that is found during :term:`traversal` or :term:`URL dispatch` based on URL data; if it's found via traversal, it's usually a :term:`model` object that is part of an object graph; if it's found via :term:`URL dispatch`, it's a object manufacture on behalf of the route's "factory".
+    An object in the system that is found during :term:`traversal` or :term:`URL dispatch` based on URL data; if it's found via traversal, it's usually a :term:`model` object that is part of an object graph; if it's found via :term:`URL dispatch`, it's a object manufactured on behalf of the route's "factory".
 A context becomes the subject of a :term:`view`, and typically has security information attached to it.
 See the :ref:`traversal_chapter` chapter and the :ref:`urldispatch_chapter` chapter for more